 MKTG 425 E-MARKETING (3) Prerequisite: MKTG 209.
 This course focuses on the theory and applications of online/Internet based business strategies.
 The course is designed to introduce the student to the current trends and aspects of developing a business on the Internet.
-The topics to be covered include, but are not limited to: basic development and implementation issues of an online business, registering and promoting an online business, legal issues associated with an online business, design issues associated with a web site, user-based issues, and current issues within the realm of online business and the consumers.
+The topics to be covered include, but are not limited to: basic development and implementation issues of an online business, registering and promoting an online business, design issues associated with a web site, customer-based issues, and current issues within the realm of online business and the consumer.